CuriousCI/wind/docs/docs.typ

 }
 ```

-The idea is to basically distribute all the fixed particles among the threads in such a way that all particles that have the same position are assigned to the same thread, so no race conditions can happen.
-This is realtively easy to do: the fixed particles are already sorted, so it's enough to distribute the particles evenly among the threads, and check the particles on the borders.
+The idea is to distribute all the fixed particles among the threads by pre-calculating the displacements #reft(1) and the counts #reft(2) in such a way that all particles that have the same position are assigned to the same thread, so no race conditions can happen.
+The fixed particles are already sorted, so it's enough to distribute the particles evenly among the threads, and check the particles on the borders.